Our Vision

 Today, as a result of overcriminalization, nearly one in four people in the U.S. has a criminal record, and millions more interact with the justice system each year.
 Even a small interaction can make it difficult for a person to regain economic stability and create lifelong hardship for the families impacted.

 Advocates and policymakers have shown that there is a path to ending overcriminalization while also prioritizing communal health and safety.
-Through our work, we aim to reduce the criminal legal system’s footprint by changing the complex web of laws and practices that drive too many people into the system in the first place.
-We seek to address harm through building the economic mobility and leadership of Black and brown people who have been most impacted by an unjust system.
-And we fund approaches to public safety that do not solely rely on criminalization to address public health and safety issues.
+Through our work, we aim to address the complex web of laws and practices that drive too many people into the system in the first place.
+We prioritize strategies that aim to end overcriminalization, scale community-centered approaches to health and safety, and support the successful reentry and leadership of formerly incarcerated people.

 1.9M

-People in the U.S. are locked up in prisons, jails, juvenile facilities and immigration detention centers—more people per capita than in any other country in the world.
+People who are locked up in U.S. prisons, jails and other detention centers—more people per capita than in any other country in the world.
 (Source)

 The rate at which Black Americans are incarcerated in state prisons in the U.S. compared with white Americans.
 (Source)